EricGebhart/cascalog-check/README.md

 and today switched to cider 13 to see if it was better.
 The only difference between the cider 12 and 13 environment is the cider package.

+There is a minimalist **.emacs** file in the repository.
+It automatically installs these packages: cider, flycheck-clojure, clojure-mode, and flycheck-pos-tip.
+The problem replicates with that simple emacs setup.

     Connected to nREPL server - nrepl://localhost:51662
     ;; CIDER 0.13.0snapshot (package: 20160612.1230), nREPL 0.2.12
     ;; Clojure 1.7.0, Java 1.8.0_73